mnadeem/enterprise-event-bus/README.md

 ![eeb2ImageId]
 ### Here is the Switchyard diagram for publishing feature
 ![switchyardImageId]
+Here is the ER diagram to start with
+![erId]
 # EEB Features
 * Store and Forward
 * Throttling